mgechev/blog.mgechev.com/content/post/2018-10-20-transfer-learning-tensorflow-js-data-augmentation.md

   </div>
 </div>

-Few of the choices that we have when we develop a model with transfer learning are:
+Two of the choices that we have when we develop a model using transfer learning are:

-- The output from which layer of the source model are we going to use as an input for the target model
+1. The output from which layer of the source model are we going to use as an input for the target model
-- How many layers from the target model do we want to train, if any
+2. How many layers from the target model do we want to train, if any

+The first point is quite important.
+Depending on the layer we choose, we're going to get features on lower or higher level of abstraction, as input to our neural network.

 For our purposes, we're not going to train any layers from MobileNet.
-We're directly going to pick the output from `global_average_pooling2d_1` and pass it to our tiny neural network.
+We're directly going to pick the output from `global_average_pooling2d_1` and pass it as an input to our tiny model.

 ### Defining the Model

+The original problem was to categorize an image in three classes - punch, kick, and other.
 Let us first solve a smaller problem - detect if the user is punching on a frame or not.
 This is a typical binary classification problem.
 For the purpose, we can define the following model:

 ```typescript
 import * as tf from '@tensorflow/tfjs';